missaouib/JobSeeker/README.md

 #### Deploy Docker to Aws using Elastic Beanstalk Multi-Container
 1. Create RDS Instance like in previous instruction
+   - Make sure u have checked "public accesibility" to "Yes"
+   - Change security group for PSQL TCP 5432 (or for anywhere)
+   - Set up the valid credentials in properties to postgres RDS
 2. Create ECR repository and push your two images
     - Configure IAM Security with some online guide
       - Go to IAM -> Policies